Jorge Polanco Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.6 K/9, the third-worst in the league.
+- The 7.7 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in the league.

-- The Guardians have the 10th-ranked team ERA among all league pitching staffs (3.93).
+- The Guardians' 3.89 team ERA ranks 10th across all MLB pitching staffs.

-- Civale (1-1) gets the starting nod for the Guardians, his third of the season.
+- Allen (2-2) gets the starting nod for the Guardians in his eighth start of the season.
+He's put together a 2.72 ERA in 39 2/3 innings pitched, with 43 strikeouts.

-- The right-hander last appeared on Friday, April 7 against the Seattle Mariners, when he tossed 5 2/3 innings, allowing four earned runs while giving up nine hits.
+- The left-hander's last appearance was on Monday against the Baltimore Orioles, when he tossed seven scoreless innings while giving up three hits.

+- The 24-year-old has a 2.72 ERA and 9.8 strikeouts per nine innings across seven games this season, while giving up a batting average of .256 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.